dvdr00t/dvdr00t/README.md

 - Finally, there are some *special* folders:
   - `PNRGs` contains my essay (and code implementation) on **Pseudo-Random Number Generator based on Logistic Chaotic Map and Generalized Lorenz Systems**.
 It a super cool project I did at the end of the Bachelor's Degree, working on chaotic systems to generate pseudo random numbers.
 Check it out!
   - `OS161-SHELL` contains the *os161* kernel implementation (ASST0 to ASST3) that allows the system to run concurrent multi-process in a shell environment.
 It has been developed in the **System and Device Programming** course, during my Master of Science.
-  - `WebAppI-StudyPlanExam` contains a `Node.js` web application developed in the **Web Application I** course, during my Master of Science.
+  - `WebAppI-StudyPlan` contains a `Node.js` web application developed in the **Web Application I** course, during my Master of Science.
 The front-end of the application exploits the **React library** to build a single page application that connects to the back-end **Express framework** which provides services and data to the users.

 ## 📊 Some stats